Assassination of Antonio Halili: Suspects

 The police has identified two "persons of interest" who are suspected of playing a role in Halili's killing.
 A third suspect was also in the process of identification.
 All of these people are said to be involved in the illegal drug trade.
 The gunman who killed Halili is suspected to be working with accomplices.

-On August 22, CCTV footages were revealed showing a white car owned by a suspected gunman parks near the gasoline station – about 1 kilometer away from the incident – dated July 2.
+On August 22, CCTV footage was revealed showing a white car owned by a suspected gunman parks near the gasoline station – about 1 kilometer away from the incident – dated July 2.
 A man emerges from the car wearing a black T-shirt and green cap, and, not less than ten minutes later, returns to the car and drives away.
 Another showing the car driving back-and-forth at the memorial park near the City Hall where the incident took place.
 Soon after the incident, another CCTV showed the same car driving the expressway; it was revealed that the plate number of the car was changed, suspected that it is the getaway vehicle, and, according to the police, the plate number seen in the gas station was actually not issued by the Land Transportation Franchising and Regulatory Board (LTFRB).
 The man is yet to be identified by the police.

+At a hearing by the House of Representatives of the Philippines on extrajudicial killings during the Drug War on October 11, 2024, former senior PNP official Royina Garma accused a then-police major of "boasting" about his role in Halili's assassination.